boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       of the corresponding bit is 0.

 TCP option numbers are maintained by IANA.
 Up to four tcpOptions IEs can be included to cover the 0-255 range.
 Options are mapped to bits according to their option numbers.
-Option number X is mapped to bit X[64] of the IE instance determined by the order "[1+X/64]".
+Option number X is mapped to bit X[64] of the IE instance determined by the order "1+1[X/64]".
 A tcpOptions IE instance MAY be ommited if there is no ambiguity to determine the position of an observed TCP option.
 For example:

 * If only option kinds =<63 are observed, then only the first tcpOptions IE instance is included.
-* If only option kinds =<127 are observed, then the first two tcpOptions IEs instances are included.
+* If only option kinds =<127 are observed, then only the first two tcpOptions IEs instances are included.

 ~~~
 * 0-255 range mapping to tcpOptions IE instances: